Lola Falana: Love affair and marriage

-Sometime during 1965–1968, Lola Falana had an affair with her then-mentor Sammy Davis Jr., that became public knowledge after Davis confessed it to his then-wife May Britt, which led to their divorce in 1968.
-Falana was married to Feliciano "Butch" Tavares Jr., one of five brothers of the popular R&B and Soul vocal band Tavares in 1970, later divorcing in 1975.
+Sometime between 1965 and 1968, Falana had an affair with her then-mentor Sammy Davis Jr. that became public knowledge after Davis confessed it to his then-wife May Britt, which led to their divorce in 1968.

+In 1970, Falana married Feliciano "Butch" Tavares Jr., one of five brothers of the popular R&B and soul vocal band Tavares; they divorced in 1975.

 Health problems

-In 1987, Falana had a severe relapse of multiple sclerosis.
+In June 1987, Falana had a severe relapse of multiple sclerosis.
 Falana's left side was paralyzed, she became partially blind, and her voice and hearing were impaired.
-Her recovery lasted a year and a half, during which she spent most of her time praying.
+Her recovery lasted a year and a half, and she spent most of her time praying.
 Falana attributes her recovery to a spiritual experience which she described as "Being able to feel the presence of the Lord".
-Falana converted to Roman Catholicism in 1988 and worked her newly found spirituality into her daily life.
-Though she performed again in Las Vegas shows in 1987, Falana's practice of religion and faith became the center of her life.
+Falana converted to Catholicism in 1988.
+Although she performed again in Las Vegas shows in 1987, Falana's practice of religion and faith became the center of her life.
 After another bout with multiple sclerosis in 1996, Falana returned to Philadelphia and lived with her parents for a short time.